Castlereagh River: Aboriginal life on the Castlereagh

 According to the colonial surveyor Thomas Mitchell in 1846, the original inhabitants called the river the Barr.
-The British imposed the name "Castlereagh" (through explorer Oxley) only two hundred years ago in 1818.
+The early Australian explorers named the river "The Castlereagh" (through explorer Oxley) only two hundred years ago in 1818.

 River systems are fundamentally important to Aboriginal Australian people.
-As Professor Marcia Langton has described, the Aboriginal people's holistic view of the world creates connection to waterscapes as spiritual, social and jural spaces just as much as physical domains - just like the same principles that connect people to landscape.
+As Professor Marcia Langton has described, the Aboriginal people's holistic view of the world creates connection to waterscapes as spiritual, social and jural spaces just as much as physical domains – just like the same principles that connect people to landscape.
 Established laws that come from the sacred ancestral past "allocate rights and interests among particular people, to water sources".
 These are "rights and responsibilities, according to religious principles."
 The Castlereagh River passes through hundreds of miles of country and several different nations of the Aboriginal people.
 Therefore, the rights regarding the Castlereagh may have been complex.

 The source area of the river, from the Warrumbungles through to its down slopes area, encompassed the western edge of Kamilaroi /Gamilaraay country.
 The river's upper reaches around Mendooran and Gilgandra flow through the northern end of Wiradjuri country.
 Once past Gilgandra, the river flows into the area of the Wailwan people, across the plains and through to its lower reaches.
-Along the Castlereagh to around Coonamble, there was clearly overlap of these three groupings - Kamilaroi, Wiradjuri and Wailwan.
+Along the Castlereagh to around Coonamble, there was clearly overlap of these three groupings – Kamilaroi, Wiradjuri and Wailwan.

 Europeans observed that, at Gilgandra near the long waterhole that existed on the Castlereagh, "the 'Coonabarabran' tribe (European-given name) of the Gamilaraay people camped on the eastern side of the river, and the Mole tribe of the Wiradjuri on the western side".

 Evidence of Aboriginal culture was to be found all along the Castlereagh.
 Some caves in the Warrumbungle Ranges contain hand stencils, marked rocks and engravings.
 Rocks at Willow Vale in the Castlereagh River near the centre of Coonabarabran have grinding grooves on them.